 Attaching the Legs

-The skirt is necessary because the table legs will wobble and eventually break away from the tabletop if they are connected directly.
+The skirt is necessary because the table legs will wobble and eventually break away from the tabletop if connected directly.
 There are two reasons for this.
 One is that the glue is applied to the end grain of the legs themselves, which doesn’t hold as well.
 The other reason is that there is nothing to give the table any structural strength, preventing it from moving back and forth.
 It’s not exactly visible, but the skirt provides what is essentially a triangular bracing for the leg, giving it strength.

 The boards making up the skirt should be glued and fastened to the tabletop.
-This can be by nailing through the tabletop itself.
-Another option is to use pocket screw from below, leaving the tabletop unmarred.
+This can be done by nailing through the tabletop itself.
+Another option is to use a pocket screw from below, leaving the tabletop unmarred.
 If screws are used, they should be deck screws, as those have a deeper thread, a necessity for MDF.
 In any case, wood glue needs to be used, along with the fasteners.

 What About Cabinetry?